emberjs/guides/source/models/defining-models.md

 ### Options

 `DS.attr` can also take a hash of options as a second parameter.
-At the moment the only option available is `defaultValue`, which can use a string or a function to set the default value of the attribute if one is not supplied.
+At the moment the only option available is `defaultValue`, which can use a value or a function to set the default value of the attribute if one is not supplied.

 In the following example we define that `verified` has a default value of `false` and `createdAt` defaults to the current date at the time of the model's